leffletcher/leffletcher.github.io/content/about/_index.md

         name: "University of Edinburgh"
         email: "l.e.f.fletcher [@] sms.ed.ac.uk"

-academia:
-    - course:
-        degree: "PhD"
-        institution:  "University of Edinburgh"
-        major: "Natural Language Processing"
-        start_date: "2020"
-        other_info: "Project examines the impact of neurodiversity (with a focus on autism) on language evolution, examining how autistic differences might contribute to language change."
-    - course:
-        degree: "MSc"
-        institution: 'University of Edinburgh'
-        major: 'Linguistics'
-        start_date: '2019'
-        end_date: '2020'
-        other_info: 'Distinction.
-Dissertation project: The Learnability of the Inclusive and Exclusive Disjunction Distinction (supervised by Jenny Culbertson, Wataru Uegaki, and Mora Moldonado)'
-    - course:
-        degree: "BA"
-        institution: 'University of Cambridge'
-        major: 'Linguistics'
-        start_date: '2016'
-        end_date: '2019'
-        other_info: 'First class (hons).
-Magdalene College.
-Dissertation Project: "Alexa, tell me a joke": an investigation into the integration of pragmatic linguistic theories of humour into spoken dialogue systems.'
 ---

 I am a fourth year student at the [Centre for Doctoral Training in NLP][1] at the University of Edinburgh, researching the **interaction between language evolution and neurodivergent language users** (with a focus on autistic people).
 I am a member of Edinburgh's [Centre for Language Evolution][4].
 I am supervised by [Jennifer Culbertson][2] and [Hugh Rabagliati][3].
 I am an autistic autism researcher .